danimedi/vocabulaRy/README.md

 - Add more numbers to the vocabulary (e.g. 21, )
 - Improve the vocabulary for pronouns (extend it to include the pronouns for spanish, portuguese and/or french)

+## Future

+- Check the list of most common words (English or Spanish) to add some useful words to complete 600-700 words